LaxmanK1998/Meme-Invaders/README.md

 Your objective is to shoot the vadapavs with your bullets

 # Game modes
-Currently there are two game modes.
-Gadhulacha Paani mode and Shantabai mode.
+Currently there are three game modes, Gadhulacha Paani mode, Shiti Vajali mode and Shantabai mode.
 Pressing a particular key invokes these game modes.
 Currently, the game modes only change the soundtracks but more functionality will be added in the future

 # List of Controls